-The Division of Molecular Imaging and Therapeutics residency program at The University of Alabama at Birmingham (UAB) is accredited by the Accreditation Council for Graduate Medical Education (ACGME).
-Residents in this program are actively involved in daily triage of patients to ensure that the appropriate study is performed, and that the best scintigraphic data obtainable is collected.
-The residents in the program play a major role in the interpretation of the study's data and formulation of the Nuclear Medicine report.
-The residents are involved in all teaching sessions, play a major role in diagnostic consultation, and first-and-foremost, are always conscious of the quality of patient care.
+Residents and fellows in this program are actively involved in daily triage of patients to ensure that the appropriate study is performed, and that the best scintigraphic data obtainable is collected.
+The trainees also play a major role in the interpretation of the study's data and formulation of the Nuclear Medicine report.
+They are involved in all teaching sessions, perform therapeutic and diagnostic consultation, and first-and-foremost, are always conscious of the quality of patient care.
 The general Nuclear Medicine program includes all areas of scintigraphic imaging, radionuclide therapy, use of radionuclides in the ascertainment of laboratory physiologic values, and proper obtainment of in vivo tracer kinetic studies.
 Specifics regarding length of residency training and other requirements can be found below.

 Instruction is provided through formal lectures, regularly scheduled conferences, and supervised clinical experience.
 Introductory and review materials are presented in structured training sessions.
 Structured didactic and laboratory physics instruction is provided by the physics department.
 Conference and journal club topics are selected to complement the curriculum.

-The Molecular Imaging and Therapeutics residents rotate through the Division of Molecular Imaging and Therapeutics at University Hospital, the Nuclear Medicine Service of the Veterans Affairs Medical Center at Birmingham (V.A.), and the Children’s Hospital.
+Trainees rotate through the PET, General Nuclear Medicine, and Nuclear Cardiology services in the Division of Molecular Imaging and Therapeutics at University Hospital and the Kirklin Clinic as well as at the Veterans Affairs Medical Center at Birmingham.
+Pediatric rotations are done at Children’s of Alabama in Birmingham.
 These units function in close cooperation with one another.
 The staff of the Division of Nuclear Medicine includes eight physicians (two with M.D./Ph.D. degrees), two physicists, two research assistants, nine technologists, and four clerical personnel.
 The VA Medical Center has four physicians and seven technologists.
 Children's' Medical Center has ten radiologists and two technologists.